nsidc/pmesdr/README.add_sensor.txt

 single letter identifier that is used in the setup files - see the section in the code that compares F_num to the CETB_platform enum

+4. Edit the function cetb_template_filename in cetb_file.c to
+get the correct template file for the platform and provider combination